ruben-machado/University-Projects/README.md

 ### 📊 **[2.
 Data Warehouse & BI Dashboards](https://github.com/ruben-machado/University-Projects/tree/main/2.%20Data%20Warehouse%20%26%20BI%20Dashboards)**

 This project focused on developing a structured Data Warehouse (DW) for Fabridoce’s sales data using the Kimball methodology.
 The ETL process was implemented to consolidate diverse datasets into a Star Schema, ensuring efficient querying.
 Built on Microsoft Fabric, the DW was enhanced with a semantic model to simplify data interpretation.
-Additionally, interactive dashboards and paginated reports were developed in Power BI, enabling stakeholders to explore trends and make data-driven decisions.
-The project improved business insights through dynamic visualizations and advanced DAX measures.
+Additionally, interactive dashboards and paginated reports were developed in Fabric, Power BI, and Power BI Report Builder enabling users to explore trends and make data-driven decisions.
+The project improved business insights through dynamic visualizations and DAX measures.

 ### 📊 **[3.
 CO2 Emissions Impact on Natrural Disasters](https://github.com/ruben-machado/University-Projects/tree/main/3.%20CO2%20Emissions%20Impact%20on%20Natural%20Disasters)**